pklauke/pycamunda/README.md

 ## Installation

-PyCamunda can be installed from the offical <a href="https://pypi.org">Python Package Index</a>.
+PyCamunda requires Python >= 3.7 and can be installed from the offical <a href="https://pypi.org">Python Package Index</a>.

 ```
 $ pip install pycamunda